 - Discussing France’s climate.

-- Inviting students to participate in mapping activities that help them understand where your students are in relation to France and the rest of the world.
+- Inviting students to participate in mapping activities that help them understand where your students are in relation to Mexico and the rest of the world.

 Many teachers use it as part of a map skills unit at the start of each school year, but it also works so perfectly as an introduction to your Christmas Around the World or Holidays Around the World lessons.